 One problem is getting a false-positive result.
 These false alarms can cause anxiety, and unnecessary follow-up tests and treatments.
 For example, a false-positive blood test can result in a biopsy.
 An electrocardiogram (ECG) that is not interpreted correctly may lead to another test that exposes you to radiation.
 Or you might get a procedure to show arteries in the heart that has a risk of heart attack or death in two patients for every 100 who get the test.

-Set a schedule with your family doctor.
+Set a schedule with your family health care provider.

 So when do adults need a checkup?